12-Mile Creek Restoration Project

 Through the remediation of approximately 115 meters of severely eroded watercourse and improvements to native Brook Trout habitat, this project will extend positive impacts downstream for multiple kilometres, enhancing the range and spawning conditions for this threatened species.

-This project was undertaken with the financial support of the Government of Canada through the Environmental Damages Fund, as well as Trout Unlimited Canada, the Town of Pelham, and Niagara Region.
-Walker Industries and Lafarge Canada Inc. have also donated aggregate necessary for this project.
+The restoration was made possible through the financial support of the Government of Canada via the Environmental Damages Fund, as well as Trout Unlimited Canada, the Town of Pelham, and Niagara Region.
+Additionally, Walker Industries and Lafarge Canada Inc. generously donated the aggregate needed for this project.

 1. Review documents, FAQs, and resources on this page.